 It’s possible to link analog input AIN19 (CT12) to right-most terminal block as shown below, the analog input is also available via the RJ45 socket (see pinout below).
 An example application is measuring flow rate using a Sika VFS which has an analog voltage output.

 The analog input voltage must be in the range 0 - 1.024V.
 This ADC is configured for this range in order to suit the 333mV CT sensors.
+This analog input can not be used when using the emonTx4 with the C.T Extender board.

 How to use the analog input: